jzuern/sph-fluidsim-fortran/README.md

 The simulation setup introduces a particle cloud (liquid blob) that is falling downwards due to gravitational forces.
 I also implemented a rotating structure (call it a watermill) in the center of the simulation domain.
 This structure causes the blob to disperse and break up.

-The code within the source files is structured according to its role in the simulation.
+The code within the source files is structured in a way that represents its in the simulation.
 Below, we have the list of source files:

 - `gnufor2.f90`: interface to call for a Gnuplot instance from within the FORTRAN program